noahbenson/pimms/README.md

 # >> Calculating area...
 # >> 1.0

 # How about we update the c value?
-We can't change data directly because its an
+We can't change data directly because it's
-# immutable mapping, but we can re-bind a copy of it with new parameters...
+# immutable, but we can re-bind a copy of it with new parameters...
 new_data = data.set(c=(1,0))

 # The old data remains unchanged, but new_data has the new value of c: